Xilinx/PYNQ_Composable_Pipeline/README.md

 * [PYNQ-ZU](boards/Pynq-ZU/README.md)
 * [Kria KV260](boards/KV260/README.md), Vitis and Vivado 2020.2.2 are required.

+> Note: PYNQ-Z1 is supported with the same composable overlay as PYNQ-Z2

 To rebuild the composable pipeline you need Vitis and Vivado 2020.2.
 Navigate to one of the supported boards folder and run `make`, only steps for Linux are provided.

 ## Clone this repository